ym001/distancia/docs/EnhancedRogersTanimoto.rst

 History
 -------

-The Rogers-Tanimoto distance was originally developed by Rogers and Tanimoto in the 1960s as a way to compare binary data.
+The Rogers Tanimoto distance was originally developed by Rogers and Tanimoto in the 1960s as a way to compare binary data.
 It has been widely used in various fields, particularly in the analysis of categorical data.
 However, over time, researchers identified scenarios where the original formula did not sufficiently account for the significance of certain features or their interactions.

-The Enhanced Rogers-Tanimoto distance was developed as a response to these limitations.
+The Enhanced Rogers Tanimoto distance was developed as a response to these limitations.
 By introducing weighting factors, it provides a more flexible and accurate measure of similarity or dissimilarity, especially in complex datasets where not all binary features are equally important.

 Example of Use
 --------------